ga-chicago/sinatra-activerecord-fullstack/README.md

 </details>
 <br>

 Then put the styles from your html in your CSS and add classes for them, where necessary in your html.
-How you do all of this is up to you, click below to see an example (html omitted) if you like.
+How you do all of this is up to you, click below to see an example (html omitted) if you like. **Just be sure to remove all the inline styles from your templates**.
 You can delete the extra stuff like "everything in this red box", etc.

 <details>